Is Donald Trump the Anti-Christ?

 Donald Trump's middle name is John, which means "God is gracious."

-Thus a possible interpretation of Trump's full name is "A proud world ruler who,
+Thus an interpretation of Trump's full name is: "A proud world ruler who,

 after God has been gracious, will attempt to upstage and outrank Christ, using